 Buy-outs are similar to lease terminations by agreement but are often as a matter of right.
 Chicago landlord tenant law does not mandate buy-outs, but many larger landlords include such clauses in lease agreements.
 Breaking a lease by executing a buy-out clause, the tenant must typically give the landlord 30 or 60 days’ notice of intent to execute the clause by filling out a form.
 The tenant must then pay the buy-out fee, typically 2-3 months’ rent, before vacating.
 When considering a buy-out, tenants should read the clause carefully to make sure the duty to pay rent is terminated.
 There have been occasions where landlords have included buy-out clauses that only end liability for rent if a new tenant was found.

-SubLeasing and Re-Letting an Apartment
+How to Break a Lease by SubLeasing and Releasing an Apartment

 Tenants in Chicago have the legal right to sublease apartments.
 The landlord can require consent to sublease, but consent cannot be unreasonably withheld.
 Typically, this means that a landlord cannot refuse a subtenant that meets the landlord’s legitimate standards, such as credit worthiness, as long as those standards do not exceed those that the landlord had required of the original tenant.